01 of 12

 Get on at McGill Metro and exit at Place-des-Arts Metro on the Green Line if you want to check out Festival en Lumière, Nuit Blanche or a show at Place des Arts.
 Stay on the green line a bit longer until Berri-UQAM Metro and you'll make it to the Gay Village and... the Latin Quarter.
 Stay on the Green Line a few station more until Pie-IX Metro and you'll be in the thick of the Olympic Park.Continue to 3 of 12 below.

 Montreal Winter Hotels: Fairmount Queen Elizabeth

-So apart from the obvious pluses, from being well located in the heart of downtown Montreal to its history as a guest favorite in the city (although those renovations came in the nick of time given criticism in recent years that rooms were dated), Queen Elizabeth made this list for one very simply reason: it's directly connected to Montreal's underground city and all of its shopping and entertainment conveniences.
+So apart from the obvious pluses, from being well-situated in the heart of downtown Montreal to its history as a guest favorite in the city, Queen Elizabeth made this list for one very simply reason: it's directly connected to Montreal's underground city and all of its shopping and entertainment conveniences.

 04 of 12